 Increased blog traffic means —-

-We asked some industry leaders how they have been working their way to increase blog traffic for the B2B blogs.
+We asked some industry leaders how to increase blog traffic for the B2B blogs.
 And we have some fantastic responses that we would love to share with you!

 “The most important thing I did to increase the company blog’s traffic is regularly updating the blog by adding NLP, FAQ, and visual assets” — Natalia Brzezinska, Marketing & Outreach Manager at PhotoAiD.